edgelesssys/contrast/docs/docs/components/service-mesh.md

 sets up `iptables` rules based on its configuration and then starts [Envoy](https://www.envoyproxy.io/) for TLS origination and termination.

+## Service mesh startup enforcement
+Since Contrast doesn't yet enforce the order in which the containers are started (see [Limitations](../features-limitations.md)), we deny all incoming connections until the service mesh is fully configured.
+A systemd unit inside the podVM creates this deny rule.
+The kata-agent systemd unit requires that this unit successfully runs and exits, before itself it can be started.
+Therefore, the deny rule is in place before any containers can be started.

+If the user specifies no service mesh annotations, the Initializer takes care of removing the deny rule.

 ## Configuring the proxy

 The service mesh container can be configured using the following object annotations: